 Papers of a family of farmers, lawyers, bankers, doctors, and business people of Kahoka, Clark County, Missouri.
 The collection includes correspondence, photographs, genealogical records, estate records, diaries, personal account books, deeds, military records, newspaper clippings, scrapbooks, manuscripts, and miscellaneous material.

 Hume, John Robert, World War I Diary, 1917-1918, (C2084)

+The papers of John Robert Hume contain a diary, dated September 6, 1917-February 14, 1918, describing the war in France, medical facilities and staff, troops, battles, living conditions and rations, German submarine and troop maneuvers, and John J. Pershing.
 Hume was an army surgeon with the 23rd U.S. Infantry Medical Detachment in the Second Division, A.E.F.
-Diary, September 6, 1917-February 14, 1918, describes the war in France, medical facilities and staff, troops, battles, living conditions and rations, German submarine and troop maneuvers, and John J. Pershing.

 Hume, John Robert, Papers, 1898-1919, (R0357)